daftuyda/AFM/README.md

  Then it will reset and start a new endless run automatically.

 ### TL;DR
- It using CV to scan for upgrades.
+ It uses CV to scan for upgrades.
  Calculates logic on the best upgrade.
  Then navigates to them using roblox in-game navigation